 Plants You Can Grow To Please Your Cat

-It may be January, but this is the perfect month to start planning your garden, especially if you have to order seeds to be shipped to you and then start them indoors.
+It may be January and cold, but this is the perfect month to start planning your garden, especially if you have to order seeds to be shipped to you and then start them indoors.
 So why not plan on planting an herb garden just for your favorite felines?
-There are a number of herbs and plants that cats find tasty and that are good for their nutrition and digestion,
+There are a number of herbs and plants that cats find tasty and that are good for their nutrition and digestion.

 People with outdoor cats know that their furry friends enjoy a good snack of grass once in a while.
 This helps their digestion and sometimes causes them to throw up so that they can get rid of anything indigestible.
 For this reason it is a good idea to keep pesticides and herbicides off the lawn.